-- might be using. - 2.
+- Stop whatever you are doing, switch off any cooking appliances or other equipment you might be using. - 2.
 Leave the building quickly by the nearest emergency exit.
 Do not use the lifts, you must use the stairs.
-Do not delay your escape. - to the nearest Refuge Point and call Security. - 4.
-Report any useful important information to Security, for example if you know anything about the fire or smoke or if you know someone has not evacuated. - NOT a signal to re-enter the building.
+Do not delay your escape. - 3.
+Go quickly to the Fire Assembly Point and stay there until you receive further instructions from Security or emergency services.
+If you need assistance to evacuate, go to the nearest Refuge Point and call Security. - 4.
+Report any useful important information to Security, for example if you know anything about the fire or smoke or if you know someone has not evacuated. - 5.
+Do not re-enter the building until instructed to do so.
+The silencing of the fire alarm is NOT a signal to re-enter the building.